z-Vaughan/S3Bridge/docs/TROUBLESHOOTING.md

-# Troubleshooting Guide - Universal S3 Library
+# Troubleshooting Guide - S3Bridge

-Common issues and solutions for the Universal S3 Library.
+Common issues and solutions for the S3Bridge.

 ## Authentication Issues